General Logistics Systems Czech Republic, s.r.o.

 14.3 Information on applications is available on the GLS website and in the documentation of the given application.
 The support is provided by the GLS customer service.

-14.4 GLS is not reliable for any damage from misuse or incorrect setup of an application, incorrect printer setup, or damages caused by unprofessional intervention into configuration and source files of an application.
+14.4 GLS is not reliable for any damage from misuse or incorrect setup of an application, incorrect printer setup, or damages caused by unprofessional intervention into configuration and source files of the application.

 15.1 Guarantee of the transport time for national and international parcels shall not apply.
 These are usual transport times.
 Within the territory of application of the CMR the warranty regulated in the CMR shall be applied.